wildonion/blog/_posts/2020-01-28-main-idea-behind-uniXerr.md

 # Spend from your credit!
 It was about three months ago when I was walking home from university, I always found something to get my mind involved and this time I was thinking about why some things are not what I want them to be.
 For example, why shouldn't I get a high score when I'm the only one who cares a lot about coding, but someone who doesn't know anything gets a good one?
-Well, I have to say that since `anything can be everything` I could have been them and they could have been me!
+Well, I have to say that since `everything can be everything` I could have been them and they could have been me!
 But I'm so glad now that I'm not them, anyway as I was struggling with myself why nothing is nothing suddenly a very abstract idea began to scratch my mind.
 Of course, thanks to recent computer science technologies, it cannot be said to be completely abstract but for many, it's still abstract.

 Here is the idea, It would be great if anyone could earn as much credit as they did for their hard work.